Power Saving

 <PowersaverDef>1</PowersaverDef>

 Note: Switching to powersave with this example config means only the E cores will be used.
-In case performance is not required, this can increase runtime noticeably.
+In case performance is not required, this can increase battery runtime noticeably.